 I started -continued- to remember.

 I felt like shit – I’d betrayed my Catholic Parents and their god by way of pre-marital fuckery.
 Not that I REALLY knew about all that – all I knew was how to fool around.
-I remember asking my dad at age 9 what a virgin was, only to be told that it was a man who has not lain down next to a lady.
+I remember asking my dad at age 9 what a virgin was, only to be told that it was “a man who has not lain down next to a lady.”
 Wow, dad.
 Just wow.
-(At that juncture I freaked out about the fact that my male cousins and I had lain next to each other in a fucking tent the weekend before).
+(At that juncture I freaked out about the fact that my male cousins and I had laid next to each other in a fucking tent the weekend before).

 I was a harlot.
 So I wrote poetry about harlotry.

-Dad blamed a particularly sexually-adventurous friend of mine, and because I was knocking around with her, I must be the same.
+Dad blamed a particularly sexually adventurous friend of mine, and because I was knocking around with her, I must be the same, right?
 She’d been there that night, so they called her in to give a statement.

-Turns out she’d heard me call for help, when I hadn’t heard myself – but as she’d been busy round the back of the art centre getting some, she’d presumed I was having the same kind of fun and ignored me.
+Turns out she’d heard me call for help, when I hadn’t heard myself – but as she’d been busy round the back of the art centre getting some consensual action, she’d presumed I was having the same kind of fun and ignored me.

 They called the lads in.
 They’d heard I was easy because of who I knocked around with.
 So, seeing me, pissed as a fart, they’d gone for it, kecks down.
-I guess I was asking for it.
+I guess I was asking for it, huh?